aircode610/Smart-Assess/README.md

 A feedback-driven exam analysis platform empowering professors and students with actionable insights.

 ## Overview
 Smart Assess addresses the gap in detailed feedback after exams.
 Traditional grading often leaves professors unaware of specific topics where students struggle, while students receive little guidance on areas for improvement.
-Our platform transforms exams from mere assessments into learning opportunities by providing granular error patterns and targeted study references.
+Our platform transforms exams from mere assessments into learning opportunities by providing granular error patterns.

 ## Features
 - **Exam Upload & Management**